BUILDING PERMIT POLICY

 A Building Permit issued by the State Building Official is required for work in accord with the 2012 VUSBC Section 108, Application for Permit and the CPSM.
 The requirement for a Building Permit is determined by the type or character of the work only and is not impacted by the type of funding or program area.

-Construction documents shall be prepared under the supervision of and signed and sealed by a registered Architect or Engineer and submitted for review to the Bureau of Capital Outlay Management.
+Construction documents shall be prepared under the supervision of and signed and sealed by a registered Architect or Engineer and submitted for review to the Division of Engineering & Buildings (DEB).
 Commencing construction without a proper Building Permit is a violation of the Building Code.

-For questions regarding the Building Permit process please contact the BCOM Lead Reviewer assigned to the project-owning agency.
+For questions regarding the Building Permit process please contact the DEB Lead Reviewer assigned to the project-owning agency.